With my mind and heart nixing bar hopping, Cobra out of control, I compromised and sought trophy quality, so I told myself.

-He nodded, checked his calculator and with a twenty-five percent discount said he could do it for five-hundred dollars, with half, a two-hundred and fifty-dollar deposit.
+He nodded, checked his calculator and with a twenty-five percent discount said he could do it for five-hundred dollars, with half, two-hundred and fifty dollars, as a deposit.
 I didn’t haggle and wrote a check.

 “It’ll take about two weeks.
 Would you like to see my kiln?
 I’ll show you how I turn clay into pottery.”

-“Sure, I can come Tuesday, around noon.
+“Sure, I can come on Tuesday around noon.
 I’d love to see what you got.”

 “Here’s my card and a little map.
 I’ll be happy to show you what I can do.”

 “I’m looking forward to it.
 It says Darryl on your card.
-Is it Darryl, double “r”, Tuesday, at noon?”
+It’s Darryl, double “r”, on Tuesday, at noon?”

 “I’m Elizabeth, see you then.”